tc39/proposal-uuid/README.md

 ## Use cases

-How do folks in the community use rfc4122 UUIDs?
+How do folks in the community use RFC 4122 UUIDs?

 ### Creating unique keys for database entries